top of page

 Guiding Principles and Best Practices

-A ready-to-use toolkit for existing or prospective rural tourism actors, with a set of shared principles, inspiring case studies, and actionable tools.
+A ready-to-use toolkit for existing or prospective rural tourism actors, with a set of shared principles, inspiring case studies, and actionable tools, tailored to the Maltese context and rooted in field insights.

 The guidelines will be structured around 6 pillars: